-- (1) Students who do not meet the progression rules listed above, will be regarded as having Unsatisfactory Academic Progress, and will not be permitted to continue with the degree unless an appeal to continue is upheld, (refer to GI(8) for appeals). - (2) In modules where a Graduate Attribute (GA) is assessed, the student would need to achieve a final minimum pass mark of 50% as well as be deemed competent in achieving the GA.
-A student that achieves a final minimum pass mark of 50% but fails to achieve the GA would fail the module. - (3) To progress from one study level to the next, a student would need to accumulate a minimum number of credits as indicated in the table below.
+- (1) Students who do not meet the progression rules listed above, will be regarded as having Unsatisfactory Academic Progress, and will not be permitted to continue with the degree unless an appeal to continue is upheld, (refer to G1(8) for appeals). - (2) In modules where a Graduate Attribute (GA) is assessed, the student would need to prove competency as per the ECSA standard (E-02-PT).
+A student that do not achieve the GA would fail the module. - (3) To progress from one study level to the next, a student would need to accumulate a minimum number of credits as indicated in the table below.
 Students achieving below the minimum credits would be considered as making unsatisfactory academic progress.

 END OF PERIOD MINIMUM CREDITS MAXIMUM CREDITS

-Year I (Semester 2) 74 148
+Year 1 (Semester 2) 74 148

 Year 2 (Semester 4) 148 296

 Year 3 (Semester 6) 222 428